dorien-er/lung_pollution/README.md

 * [Install](#install)

 ## About
-In this project, we build an interactive web app to analyze the impact of air pollution on CoViD-19 cases in Germany using ML.
+In this project, we build an interactive web app to visualize and analyze the impact of air pollution on CoViD-19 cases in Germany.
 We also analyze the impact of additional disease modulators, such as vaccination rate and population density, on CoViD-19 cases in German counties.

 ## The website
 Check out our website: [lung-pollution](https://lung-pollution.xyz/)